Skip to content

 The Phone app routes audio.
 InCallUI handles every button you see and tap.

-We tested call screen behavior on a Galaxy S24 and a Galaxy A54, both on One UI 6.1 with the April 2026 security patch.
-The screens are visually identical down to the position of the speakerphone button.
+Across Galaxy models on the same One UI version, the call screen is visually identical down to the position of the speakerphone button.
 Same fonts, same proximity behavior, same record-button placement.

 That consistency is why InCallUI ships with every Galaxy.
 Samsung wants the call experience to feel the same on the cheapest A-series and on the latest Ultra.